citizenfx/natives/PLAYER/StartPlayerTeleport.md

 * **z**:
 * **heading**:
 * **p5**:
-* **findCollisionLand**:
+* **findCollisionLand**: This teleports the player to land when set to true and will not consider the Z coordinate parameter provided by you.
+It will automatically put the Z coordinate so that you don't fall from sky.
 * **p7**:

-The boolean findCollisionLand teleports the player to land and will not consider the Z coordinate parameter provided by you, it will automatically put the Z coordinate so that you don't fall from sky.